cs14rendra/inTouch/README.md

 - [x] Left swipe bring two option for user: Delete, favorite.
 - [x] User can create a Favorite list of contacts, later they can remove contacts from favorite list, it will not affect main Contacts Database.
 - [x] User can delete contacts from main Database Table, when delete from search results Table.
-- [ ] 3D touch not available as not able to test on iphone 5S or in Simulator.
+- [ ] 3D touch not available, as 3D touch is not able to test on iphone 5S or in iOS Simulator.